gogoprog/euccas.github.io/source/_posts/2016-09-28-the-uber-challenge-of-cross-application-testinng.md

 categories: GTAC infrastructure testing
 ---

-Inspired by Matt Cutts' TED talk: [Try something new for 30 days](https://www.ted.com/talks/matt_cutts_try_something_new_for_30_days?language=en), I'm starting a 30-day-GTAC-revisit project.
+Inspired by Matt Cutts' TED talk: [Try something new for 30 days](https://www.ted.com/talks/matt_cutts_try_something_new_for_30_days?language=en), I'm starting a "30 Days of GTAC" project.
 Google's Test Automation Conference [GTAC](https://developers.google.com/google-test-automation-conference/) is an annual test automation conference which brings together engineers from industry and academia to discuss advances in test automation and related engineering tools.
-In my 30-day-GTAC-revisit project, I'll review the topics presented on GTAC.
-My goal of the 30-day-GTAC-revisit project is having a better and deeper understanding in modern testing technologies, methodologies, strategies, and practices.
+In my "30 Days of GTAC" project, I'll review the topics presented on GTAC.
+My goal is having a better and deeper understanding in modern testing technologies, methodologies, strategies, and practices.

 Get it started!
 Day#1 topic is: